pearu/cozer/TimeTrials.md

 1*(1400+2*1500):1
 ```

+Warning: when using time-trial races, there must be always two rows per class in the Classes tab.
+For instance, `FT-125` is used for participants and actual race while `FT-125/T` is a special class name used for time-trial races only.

 ### Participants ###
 No changes needed, all participants have the original class name, say, `FT-125`.
+Warning: Do not use time-trial class names for participants!
+For instance, when specifying `FT-125/T` as a class name for a participant, the Timer tab will not show the Id button for this particular participant.

 ### Races ###
 Create a new race and specify the time-trial class name for `Class`, for instance,